 Put the string under the dough, bring it up and criss-cross the string.
 It will cut the dough like magic.

-Let Your Cinnamon Buns Cool Before Adding Icing
+Let Your Cinnamon Rolls Cool Before Adding Icing

 If you add the icing while they are still warm it could melt it.
 If you want a clear glaze, you can add the icing and let it melt.